-This article will attempt to guide you through the practical side of book translation.
-With a little effort, you can add another income stream and open up new opportunities in other markets.
+This article will guide you through the practical side of book translation.
+With a little effort, you can add another income stream to your arsenal and open up new opportunities in other markets.

 Getting Started with Book Translation

-If you have a lot of foreign readers visiting your book’s promotional blog, or asking if you will be translating it into other languages, this will help sort out which language to translate it into first.
-After all, it makes little sense to translate your book into a language where nobody is interested in your subject matter.
+If you have a lot of foreign readers visiting your book’s promotional blog or asking if you will be translating it into other languages, this will help sort out which language you should translate it into first.
+After all, it doesn’t make sense to translate your text into a second or third language if the people in that market are not interested in your subject matter.

 Beware Machine Translation!

 The most important thing you will need to decide upon is which translator you will use.
-Translation software like Google Translate is not up to the task of book translation.
-Any attempts at using this kind of machine translation engine to translate an entire book will result in an inaccurate and potentially embarrassing translation, which is unlikely to sell well or garner good reviews.
+Translation software like Google Translate is not up to the task of translating books.
+Any attempts to use this kind of machine translation engine to translate an entire book will result in an inaccurate and potentially embarrassing translation, which is unlikely to sell well or garner good reviews.

-Technology has advanced in significant ways so far as translation is concerned.
-There is some excellent software our there that professional translators can use to work faster and smarter.
-These serve as aids to those who undertake translation – they don’t undertake the translation itself.
+Technology has advanced in significant ways as far as translation is concerned.
+There are some excellent software packages out there that professional and literary translators can use to work faster and smarter.
+These serve as aids to those who undertake translation; however, they don’t undertake the translation itself.

 Using A Freelance Translator

-Translation is highly specialized and requires someone who is a native speaker in the language you want to translate your work to.
+Translation is highly specialized and requires someone who is a native speaker in the language in which you want to publish your work.
 This is an absolute must.

 Translators who are also localization experts have the job of translating your book as authentically as possible so that it compares well to the original version.
-This can cost more than a straight document translation, but it is the best way to achieve a translation that the new readers will be able to relate to.
+This can cost more than a straight document translation; however, it is the best way to achieve a translation that the target readers will be able to relate to.

-You can find translation and localization professionals, along with bilingual proofreaders and editors on freelancing platforms like Upwork, Fiverr, and Freelancer.
+You can find translation and localization professionals, along with bilingual proofreaders and editors, on freelancing platforms like Upwork, Fiverr, and Freelancer.
 Be sure to read their reviews before hiring.
 You can also search online directories found on translation organizations’ websites, or seek these individuals out on social media sites such as LinkedIn.

 Working with A Book Translation Company

 Translation companies focus on projects like book translation every day, so they have plenty of expertise to bring to the process.
-They are also well-staffed with teams of translators, localization experts and proofreaders (as opposed to a freelancer, who could get halfway through translating your book and then break an arm.
+They are also well-staffed with teams of translators, localization experts, and proofreaders.
+This can be a safer bet than hiring a freelancer, who could get halfway through translating your book and then break an arm.

 As you can see, there are a few things to consider before you translate your book into another language.
-Each individual will have different and sometimes very personal reasons for wanting to undertake their book translation.
+Each author will have different, and sometimes very personal, reasons for wanting to undertake their book translation.
 While it is a financial investment to consider carefully, it can have many benefits.